-Iowa Democrats to release first results after presidential caucus chaos
+Iowa Democrats to release partial results after presidential caucus chaos

 Pete Buttigieg, the former mayor of South Bend, Indiana, expressed frustration with the delayed results after having told a late-night rally that there were indications he had been “victorious.”

-Buttigieg and front-runner Sanders released their campaigns’ own count of the Iowa vote which showed them having done well.
+Buttigieg and front-runner Sanders released their campaigns’ own count of the Iowa vote which showed them having done well before heading to the next early voting state of New Hampshire .

+Michael Bloomberg, the former New York City mayor who entered the race late and has decided to skip the early-voting states to focus on later contests, seized on the muddled results, announcing he would buy more advertising and hire more staff.

+“After more than a year of this primary, the field is as unsettled as ever.
+No one has made the sale or even come close to it,” campaign spokeswoman Galia Slayen told Reuters.

-Trump took a swipe at the Democrats, 11 of whom are
+Trump took a swipe at the Democrats, 11 of whom are contenders in the state-by-state battle to face him in November.

 “Nothing works, just like they ran the Country,” he wrote on Twitter.

-Price, the Iowa Democratic chairman, said the app was recording data accurately but only partial data.
+Price, the Iowa Democratic chairman, said the app was recording data accurately but only tallying part of it.
 The coding problem was fixed and state officials are verifying the data from the app with required paper documentation, he said.

 “We had people with their phones on speaker who were stuck on hold from 9 through at least 11,” said Bret Nilles, the Democratic Party chairman in Linn County.
 He said he had no problems recording results through the app.

+The Nevada Democratic Party said that for its Feb.
+22 presidential caucuses it will not be using the same app or vendor employed in Iowa.

-Iowa Democrats had been keen to be more transparent in this year’s caucuses after complaints from Sanders about the 2016 caucus when he and rival Hillary Clinton earned roughly the same number of delegates who go on to choose the party’s presidential nominee.
+Iowa Democrats had been keen to be more transparent in this year’s caucuses after complaints from Sanders about the 2016 caucuses when he and rival Hillary Clinton earned roughly the same number of delegates who go on to choose the party’s presidential nominee.
 He had asked the party for an audit and additional transparency.

 This year, the state party had tried to release multiple data sets from Monday’s caucuses instead of only the number of delegates each candidate earned.